TicoCR21/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)
+1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max) Map returns a new array. forEach mutates the original array and discards the return.

 2. Explain the difference between a callback and a higher order function.
+    Callsbacks have closure.
+Also, higher order functions provide a way to access their returning function after their complete execution.

 3. What is closure?
+    Inner functions have access to outer functions variables/parameters/arguments.

 4. Describe the four rules of the 'this' keyword.
+    The four types of bindings are:
+        1. Global - this refers to the window object
+        2. Implicit - this refers to the calling object
+        3. New - this refers to the created object through the new keyword
+        4. Explicit - we can override what this refers to using call, apply, bind.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? keyword super invokes the parents constructor

 ### Task 1 - Project Set up